Beautiful Puglia – A Road Trip Itinerary

 Santa Maria di Leuca, often referred to as simply Leuca is at the southernmost point of the heel and sits on a promontory between the Ionian and Adriatic seas.

-The Greeks called this place Leukos, meaning ‘brilliant sun’, little knowing it would come to have some of the best Puglia beaches and become a must-see place on any Puglia itinerary.
+The ancient Greeks called this place Leukos, meaning ‘brilliant sun’, little knowing it would come to have some of the best Puglia beaches and become a must-see place on any Puglia itinerary.

 Leuca was a simple local fishing village until the end of the 19th century when tourists started to visit, attracted by the crystal clear waters and beautiful scenery.